Effective September 2015; Revised June 2022

-A regulated member of ACSLPA, who is responsible for the management of employees, ensures the appropriate management of human resources to support competent and effective service delivery.
+A regulated member of ACSLPA, who is responsible for the management of employees, ensures the appropriate management of human resources to support competent, safe, inclusive, and effective service delivery.

 To demonstrate this standard, the regulated member will:

-a) Recruit and employ staff with the appropriate background, education and registration to support competent service delivery.
+a) Recruit and employ staff with the appropriate qualifications, education and registration to support competent service delivery.

-c) Ensure clinical policies, procedures and training opportunities are in place and implemented to ensure competent and effective service delivery, within available resources.
+d) Ensure clinical policies, procedures and training opportunities are in place and implemented to ensure competent, safe, inclusive, and effective service delivery, within available resources.

-Clients can expect that the appropriate management of human resources is in place to support competent and effective service delivery.
+Clients can expect that the appropriate management of human resources is in place to support competent, safe, inclusive, and effective service delivery.